Program in Studio Art (B.F.A.)

 The School of Design offers a Bachelor of Fine Arts (BFA) in Studio Art.
 Students choose an area of specialization in one of the following:

 This degree is comprised of in-depth studio experiences, art history courses, and engagement in professional practice.
 Studio Art majors study a variety of art making methods and techniques that include traditional and contemporary approaches, as well as art history.
 Students have a number of opportunities to expand their art-making experience in and out of their area of specialization.
-The department provides specialized and multi-purpose studios, located in Grove Hall, the North Headhouse building, and a 5,000 square foot freshman studio, in addition to resources available at the South Dakota Art Museum.
+The department provides specialized and multi-purpose studios, located in Grove Hall, the Barn, and a 5,000 square foot freshman studio, in addition to resources available at the South Dakota Art Museum.

 Students earn BFA degrees leading to careers as professional designers and artists.
 Our program's graduates may also pursue graduate study, receiving advanced degrees in art and design.